prashantsingh8962/KultureHire_BA_Intern/Milestone 1: 5W1H Framework.md

-Based on the two PDFs you provided, I will create 5 questions for each of the 5W1H categories (Who, What, When, Where, Why, How) using information from each document.
+Based on the two PDFs, I have created 5 questions for each of the 5W1H categories (Who, What, When, Where, Why, How) using information from each document.

 ### **1. Gartner Report - 5W1H Framework**